Ab initio study of Coulomb drag driven electron-hole bifluidity in doped graphene

-Now, graphene \cite{geim2007rise}, since its discovery, has been a fertile ground for studying the properties of 2D materials.
-This is partly because it is easy and inexpensive to obtain, and for its superior charge carrier tunability.
-It can sustain high charge conduction states \cite{das2011electronic}.
-And, being a semimetal, it simultaneously hosts both an electron and a hole subsystem.
-Pertinent to this work is the fact that the charge carrier hydrodynamics in this material has been predicted in several experimental and theoretical studies \cite{crossno2016observation, krishna2017superballistic, sulpizio2019visualizing, muller2009graphene, bistritzer2009hydrodynamic, narozhny2017hydrodynamic, lucas2018hydrodynamics}.
 From a theoretical point of view, it is interesting to ask what types of scattering processes dictate the charge conductivity of graphene.
 Interactions of the charge carriers with phonons?
 With the sample boundary?
 Interactions between the charge carriers via Coulomb interactions?
 Since graphene hosts both an electron and a hole gas, it is important to ask whether the alleged hydrodynamic state is only in one or the other subsystem?
 Or is it of a more exotic kind where both the electron and hole subsystems share a joint global drift velocity, forming what is called as an electron-hole bifluid?